Skip to content

 10. Tawny-breasted Tinamou

 The tawny-breasted tinamou is a species of bird found in the montane moist forest of northwestern South America.
-It is a type of ground bird, meaning it spends most of its time on the ground instead of in the trees.
+It is a type of ground bird that spends most of its time on the ground instead of in the trees.

-The bird can usually be spotted in the understory of the forest, typically foraging for food.
-The tawny-breasted tinamou is a fairly common species in its habitat and is often seen in groups.
+The bird is usually spotted in the forest’s understory, typically foraging for food.
+The tawny-breasted tinamou is a reasonably common species in its habitat and is often seen in groups.
 Its diet consists mainly of fruits, seeds, and other vegetation.

 It is a relatively small bird, measuring around thirty centimeters in length.
 The tawny-breasted tinamou is an important species to the area, providing food sources to other animals and helping to maintain the local ecology.